Skip to content

 60 Hz75 Hz120 Hz144 Hz165 Hz240 Hz

 Navigate to this page in the browser you want to test.
-For the most accurate results, close other tabs and heavy applications.
+For the most accurate results close other tabs and stop background video or GPU-intensive applications.

-Click the Start button.
-The tool begins counting frames using requestAnimationFrame and records the time between each frame.
+Click Start.
+The tool begins counting frames using requestAnimationFrame and records the precise time between each frame delivery.

-Let the test run for at least two to three seconds so it can stabilize.
-The detected Hz and frame time graph update in real time.
+Let the test run for at least 2–3 seconds to stabilise.
+The detected Hz and frame time graph update in real time as data accumulates.

 How does this refresh rate test work?

-It uses the browser's requestAnimationFrame API to measure the time between consecutive frames.
-By averaging these intervals over a short window, it calculates how many frames per second your monitor is actually displaying.
+The tool uses the browser's requestAnimationFrame API to measure the timestamp between consecutive frames.
+By averaging intervals over a short window, it calculates how many frames per second your monitor is actually rendering — your effective refresh rate in the browser.

-Why does it show a different number than my monitor's rated Hz?
+Why does it show 60 Hz when my monitor is rated 144 Hz?

 Yes.
-Most modern phones and tablets report accurate frame timing through requestAnimationFrame.
-Many flagship devices run at 90 Hz, 120 Hz, or even 144 Hz — this test will detect whatever rate the browser is actually rendering at.
+Modern phones and tablets report accurate frame timing via requestAnimationFrame.
+Many flagship Android and iOS devices run at 90 Hz, 120 Hz, or 144 Hz — this test detects whatever rate the browser is currently rendering at.

 Is my data sent to a server?

-No. The entire measurement runs in your browser using JavaScript.
+No. The entire measurement runs in JavaScript in your browser.
 No frame data, timestamps, or results are transmitted anywhere.

 What is a good refresh rate for gaming?

-60 Hz is the baseline.
-144 Hz is the sweet spot for competitive gaming — it delivers noticeably smoother motion.
-240 Hz and above offer diminishing but real improvements, especially in fast-paced shooters.
+60 Hz is the baseline for casual gaming.
+144 Hz is the competitive sweet spot — it delivers noticeably smoother motion and lower perceived input lag.
+240 Hz and 360 Hz offer diminishing but real improvements in fast-paced FPS games where frames are won or lost in milliseconds.